Delavari-Alireza/RealTime_DepthMap_3D-Mesh/README.md

-# DepthAnything V2 - Demo Codes
+# RealTime DepthMap and 3d Mesh reconstruction based on DepthAnything V2

 This repository provides a set of Python scripts demonstrating how to utilize the DepthAnything V2 model for depth estimation and 3D reconstruction from images and videos.
 These examples leverage the `transformers` library and Open3D to create depth maps, point clouds, and 3D meshes.